openshift/training/rc-setup.md

 application, we are ultimately talking about a deployment of the frontend.
 If you edit the frontend's `DeploymentConfig` as `alice`:

-    osc edit dc frontend -ojson
+    oc edit dc frontend -ojson

-Yes, the default for `osc edit` is to use YAML.
+Yes, the default for `oc edit` is to use YAML.
 For this exercise, JSON will be easier as it is indentation-insensitive.
 Find the section that looks like the following before continuing: